-The Company may invest up to 49% of the Investment Fund's assets in money market instruments in accordance with § 6 of the "General Investment Conditions".
-Money market instruments acquired under repurchase agreements shall be included in the investment limits specified in § 206(1)-(3) KAGB.
+The Company may invest up to two thirds of the Investment Fund's assets in all money market instruments permitted in accordance with § 6 of the General Terms of Contract.
+Money market instruments acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB.